Home > Articles

-Many programmers make these usability errors for their programs which I keep seeing more of.
+Many programmers make these user interface (UI) usability errors for their programs which I keep seeing more of.

 4. Don't put items to start-up automatically

 If you need your program to start up automatically on every login, ASK!
-If the program needs it in order to run, then run it when your program starts and close it when your program is done.
+If the program needs it in order to run, then run it WHEN your program starts and TERMINATE it when your program is done.
 Even if it slows down the program start-up or closing, I am fine with it.

 3. Allow a user to pause a activity